neilellis/api-docs/source/includes/service.md

 Attribute | Description
 --------- | -----------
-uuid | A unique identifier for the service generated automatically on creation resource_uri | A unique API endpoint that represents the service image_name | The Docker image name and tag used for the service containers image_tag | Resource URI of the image (including tag) used for the service containers name | A user provided name for the service.
-This name will be inherited by the service containers and will be used in endpoint URLs, environment variable names, etc. public_dns | An external FQDN that resolves to all IPs of the nodes where the service containers are running on (as an `A` record with multiple IP entries which will be used by clients in a [round-robin fashion](http://en.wikipedia.org/wiki/Round-robin_DNS)).
-If the service is not publishing any ports, this FQDN will fail to resolve. state | The state of the service (see table `Service states` below) synchronized | Flag indicating if the current service definition is synchronized with the current containers. deployed_datetime | The date and time of the last deployment of the service (if applicable, `null` otherwise) started_datetime | The date and time of the last `start` operation on the service (if applicable, `null` otherwise) stopped_datetime | The date and time of the last `stop` operation on the service (if applicable, `null` otherwise) destroyed_datetime | The date and time of the `terminate` operation on the service (if applicable, `null` otherwise) target_num_containers | The requested number of containers to deploy for the service current_num_containers | The actual number of containers deployed for the service running_num_containers | The actual number of containers deployed for the service in `Running` state stopped_num_containers | The actual number of containers deployed for the service in `Stopped` state stack | Resource URIs of the stack that the service belongs to containers | List of resource URIs of the containers launched as part of the service container_ports | List of ports to be published on the containers of this service (see table `Service Port attributes` below) container_envvars | List of user-defined environment variables to set on the containers of the service, which will override the image environment variables (see table `Service Environment Variable attributes` below) entrypoint | Entrypoint to be set on the containers launched as part of the service, which will override the image entrypoint run_command | Run command to be set on the containers launched as part of the service, which will override the image run command sequential_deployment | Whether the containers for this service should be deployed in sequence, linking each of them to the previous containers (see [Service scaling](https://support.tutum.co/support/solutions/articles/5000012179-service) for more information) cpu_shares | The relative CPU priority of the containers of the service (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) memory | The memory limit of the containers of the service in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) linked_from_service | A list of services that are linked to this one (see table `Related services attributes` below) linked_to_service | A list of services that the service is linked to (see table `Related services attributes` below) bindings | A list of volume bindings that the service has mounted (see table `Service binding attributes` below) autorestart | Whether to restart the containers of the service automatically if they stop (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information) autodestroy | Whether to terminate the containers of the service automatically if they stop (see [Autodestroy](https://support.tutum.co/support/solutions/articles/5000012175-) for more information) roles | List of Tutum roles asigned to this service (see [Service links](https://support.tutum.co/support/solutions/articles/5000012181-service) for more information) link_variables | List of environment variables that would be exposed in the containers if they are linked to this service privileged | Whether to start the containers with Docker's `privileged` flag set or not, which allows containers to access all devices on the host among other things (see [Runtime privilege](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information) deployment_strategy | Container distribution among nodes (see table `Deployment strategies` below and [Deployment strategies](https://support.tutum.co/support/solutions/articles/5000520721) for more information) tags | List of tags to be used to deploy the service (see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information) autoredeploy | Whether to redeploy the containers of the service when its image is updated in Tutum registry (see [Tutum's private registry](https://support.tutum.co/support/solutions/articles/5000012183-using-tutum-s-private-docker-image-registry) for more information)
+autodestroy | Whether to terminate the containers of the service automatically if they stop (see [Autodestroy](https://support.tutum.co/support/solutions/articles/5000012175-) for more information) autoredeploy | Whether to redeploy the containers of the service when its image is updated in Tutum registry (see [Tutum's private registry](https://support.tutum.co/support/solutions/articles/5000012183-using-tutum-s-private-docker-image-registry) for more information) autorestart | Whether to restart the containers of the service automatically if they stop (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information) bindings | A list of volume bindings that the service has mounted (see table `Service binding attributes` below) container_envvars | List of user-defined environment variables to set on the containers of the service, which will override the image environment variables (see table `Service Environment Variable attributes` below) container_ports | List of ports to be published on the containers of this service (see table `Service Port attributes` below) containers | List of resource URIs of the containers launched as part of the service cpu_shares | The relative CPU priority of the containers of the service (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) current_num_containers | The actual number of containers deployed for the service deployed_datetime | The date and time of the last deployment of the service (if applicable, `null` otherwise) deployment_strategy | Container distribution among nodes (see table `Deployment strategies` below and [Deployment strategies](https://support.tutum.co/support/solutions/articles/5000520721) for more information) destroyed_datetime | The date and time of the `terminate` operation on the service (if applicable, `null` otherwise) entrypoint | Entrypoint to be set on the containers launched as part of the service, which will override the image entrypoint image_name | The Docker image name and tag used for the service containers image_tag | Resource URI of the image (including tag) used for the service containers label | A user-friendly name for the service (`name` by default) link_variables | List of environment variables that would be exposed in the containers if they are linked to this service linked_from_service | A list of services that are linked to this one (see table `Related services attributes` below) linked_to_service | A list of services that the service is linked to (see table `Related services attributes` below) memory | The memory limit of the containers of the service in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) name | A user provided name for the service.
+This name will be inherited by the service containers and will be used in endpoint URLs, environment variable names, etc. privileged | Whether to start the containers with Docker's `privileged` flag set or not, which allows containers to access all devices on the host among other things (see [Runtime privilege](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information) public_dns | An external FQDN that resolves to all IPs of the nodes where the service containers are running on (as an `A` record with multiple IP entries which will be used by clients in a [round-robin fashion](http://en.wikipedia.org/wiki/Round-robin_DNS)).
+If the service is not publishing any ports, this FQDN will fail to resolve. resource_uri | A unique API endpoint that represents the service roles | List of Tutum roles asigned to this service (see [Service links](https://support.tutum.co/support/solutions/articles/5000012181-service) for more information) run_command | Run command to be set on the containers launched as part of the service, which will override the image run command running_num_containers | The actual number of containers deployed for the service in `Running` state sequential_deployment | Whether the containers for this service should be deployed in sequence, linking each of them to the previous containers (see [Service scaling](https://support.tutum.co/support/solutions/articles/5000012179-service) for more information) stack | Resource URIs of the stack that the service belongs to started_datetime | The date and time of the last `start` operation on the service (if applicable, `null` otherwise) state | The state of the service (see table `Service states` below) stopped_datetime | The date and time of the last `stop` operation on the service (if applicable, `null` otherwise) stopped_num_containers | The actual number of containers deployed for the service in `Stopped` state synchronized | Flag indicating if the current service definition is synchronized with the current containers. tags | List of tags to be used to deploy the service (see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information) target_num_containers | The requested number of containers to deploy for the service uuid | A unique identifier for the service generated automatically on creation

 ### Service binding attributes

 Attribute | Description
 --------- | -----------
-host_path | The host path of the volume container_path | The container path where the volume is mounted rewritable | `true` is the volume has writable permissions volumes_from | The resource URI of the service
+container_path | The container path where the volume is mounted host_path | The host path of the volume rewritable | `true` is the volume has writable permissions volumes_from | The resource URI of the service